-1. Scheduled activities, expected results and Milestones (as indicated in Executive Plan)
+1. Scheduled activities, expected results and Milestones

-First year of activity aims at studying the feasibility and the implementation of a first spacetime of a one hundred years "Reconstruction-Reanalysis" (RR) of the Mediterranean Sea climate variability with a spatial resolution of few kilometers and a temporal resolution of few hours.
-To this end, the available data of SEADATANET, EMODNET and MyOcean programs, including in situ and satellite data, will be collected and processed with a uniform quality control technique.
+The first year of activity aims at studying the feasibility and the implementation of a spacetime one hundred years "Reconstruction-Reanalysis" (RR) of the Mediterranean Sea climate variability, with spatial resolution of few kilometers and a temporal resolution of few hours.
+To this end, the available data of the SEADATANET, EMODNET and MyOcean programs, including in situ and satellite data, will be collected and processed with a uniform quality control technique.
 The data assimilation system will be calibrated and prepared for providing the high resolution RR.

-The milestone for the first year of activity is:

-M1: to define the RR system configuration and the data assimilation procedure.
+The Milestone for the first year of activity is: M1.3.1 (PM12): Definition of the RR system and the data assimilation procedure.